Watch for these clear signals to tell if your employee is open to growth

 Employees demonstrate their openness with actions they take

-When Emily heard about the opportunity to take the assessment, she completed right away, the first sign that she was open to learning and growth.
-There was no resisting, no worry about what the results would say.
+When Emily heard about the opportunity to take the assessment, she completed it right away, the first sign that she was open to learning and growth.
+There was no resistance, no worry about what the results would say.
 She was eager to discuss.

 In this discussion between Emily, Carl, and myself, the dialogue was candid.
 Carl offered examples of things that hadn’t gone so well.
 It’s hard to hear those things about yourself, especially in front of your manager and an outside consultant.
 Emily never flinched.
 She understood that the intent was for her well-being, not to criticize or ridicule.

 The discussion did spill over into a second session and Emily had already tried out some of the ideas we discussed in the previous call and came prepared with more questions.
 Someone who is committed to a plan will take action, enthusiastically!

 Signs can be subtle but are visible